laravel/docs/dusk.md

 <a name="javascript-dialogs"></a>
 ### JavaScript Dialogs

+Dusk provides various methods to interact with JavaScript Dialogs:

-The `assertDialogOpened` method may be used to assert that a JavaScript dialog has been displayed and that its message matches the given value:
+    // Assert that a dialog has been displayed and that its message matches the given value:
     $browser->assertDialogOpened('value');

-#### Closing a Dialog
+    // Type the given value in an open JavaScript prompt dialog:
+    $browser->typeInDialog('Hello World');

 To close an opened JavaScript Dialog, clicking the OK button: